SSCHAcode/python-sscha/UserGuide/install.rst

 Installation from source
 ------------------------

-Once all the dependences of the codes are satisfied, you can unzip the source code downloaded from the website.
+Once all the dependences of the codes are satisfied, you can unzip the source code downloaded from the website or the Git page.
-Then run, inside the directory that contains the setup.py script, the following command:
+Then, inside the directory that contains the setup.py script, run the following command:

 .. code-block:: console